 7 Jesus said to him, "It is written again, 'You shall not test the Lord your God.'"

 12 Now when Jesus had heard that John was cast into prison, he departed into Galilee.
-13 And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast in the borders of Zabulon and Nephthalim, 14 So that it might be fulfilled which was spoken by Isaiah the prophet, saying,
+13 And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast, in the borders of Zebulun and Naphtali, 14 So that it might be fulfilled which was spoken by Isaiah the prophet, saying,

-15 "The land of Zabulon and the land of Nephthalim, by the way of the sea beyond the Jordan, Galilee of the Gentiles,
+15 "The land of Zebulun and the land of Naphtali, toward the sea, beyond the Jordan, Galilee of the Gentiles—

 16 The people who sat in darkness saw great light.
-And to those who sat in the region and shades of death, light has arisen."
+And to those who sat in the region and shadow of death, light has arisen."

 17 From that time Jesus began to preach, and to say, "Repent, for the kingdom of heaven is at hand."

-23 And Jesus went about all Galilee, teaching in their synagogues, preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people.
+23 And Jesus went throughout all Galilee, teaching in their synagogues, preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people.

 24 And his fame spread throughout all Syria.
 And they brought to him all sick people who were taken with various diseases and torments, those who were possessed with demons, those who were lunatic, and those who were paralyzed, and he healed them.
 25 And great multitudes of people followed him from Galilee, from Decapolis, from Jerusalem, from Judea, and from beyond the Jordan.